 The pixel graphics weren't all that appealing as I've seen some great takes on pixel art these days.
 The worlds felt creative though bland in design and were very short.
 Enemies got repetitive and were mostly boring walking slowly or hitting you with cheap hits.
 I would have liked some more environmental type aspects or really anything to make the game feel somewhat updated to modern times.
 Combat was however interesting in what you could do, yet boring as I would just look away while mashing buttons to kill people so it didn't really ever grab my attention.

 For fans of the series I suppose this could be a good time if you're looking to relive the magic, but this game feels ancient without any regard for advances in gaming since the earlier games.
 The combat, environments and levels were boring offering little to make it interesting.
 I also wanted to mention that I do enjoy these type of brawler games as TMNT IV is an all-time favorite, but this was just bad.
 It does offer some side modes after beating the brief classic arcade-like campaign though I doubt they'll keep your attention.
 Double Dragon IV truly was a horrible time and I can't suggest playing this unless you're an absolute diehard fan.

-Review Done on Double Dragon IV for Playstation 4
+Double Dragon IV for Playstation 4